seeq12/seeq-addon-templates/README.md

 The Add-on Example Generator requires the following software to be installed on your machine:
 - Python 3.8 or later
 - Node.js 21.7.3 or later
+- On Windows, make sure that long paths are enabled both in Windows RegEdit and Git.
+  - You can enable long paths in the Windows RegEdit by running the following command in PowerShell as an
+    administrator:
+    `Set-ItemProperty -Path 'HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem' -Name 'LongPathsEnabled' -Value 1`.
+  - To enable long paths in Git, run the following command in Git Bash: `git config --system core.longpaths true`

 # Installation
 To install the Add-on Example Generator, follow these steps: